von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Acknowledgments

 Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG), PGS D - 587455 - 2024.

-This work was also directly or indirectly supported by the follwoing project funings: Quantum Valley Lower Saxony; the Deutsche Forschungsgemeinschaft project SFB 1227 (DQ-mat); Germany’s Excellence Strategy EXC-2123 QuantumFrontiers 390837967; the BMWK project ProvideQ, and by the BMBF projects QuBRA and ATIQ.
+This work was also directly or indirectly supported by the following project funding: Quantum Valley Lower Saxony; the Deutsche Forschungsgemeinschaft project SFB 1227 (DQ-mat); Germany’s Excellence Strategy EXC-2123 QuantumFrontiers 390837967; the BMWK project ProvideQ, and by the BMBF projects QuBRA and ATIQ.